noslowerdna/klipsy/README.md

 #### Public Internet

-If you have your own website, you can just upload the files.
+If you have your own website, you can just upload the files to it.
 Make sure to upload `index.html`, `style.css`, and all of the `.js` files including the generated `cliptable.js` file.
-Keep in mind that with this option the content could be indexed by search engines.
+Keep in mind that with this option the content could be potentially indexed by search engines.
 If your videos are set as unlisted to hide them on YouTube, they may become publicly discoverable.

 ## Updates

 The process for updating your clip catalog site is fairly straightforward.

-1. Upload any new video(s) to YouTube as necessary.
+1. Upload any new video(s) to YouTube.
-2. Edit the video inventory file as necessary.
+2. Edit the video inventory file.
-3. Edit the clip inventory file as necessary.
+3. Edit the clip inventory file.
 4. Run the `zclipsy` script.

 The site can then be viewed locally, or the generated `cliptable.js` and `index.html` files can be deployed to a web